strawpay/playbookserver/readme.md

 > sbt docker:publishLocal
 >
-> docker run -d -v [path-to-playbooks]:/playbooks playbookserver
+> docker run -d -v [path-to-playbooks]:/playbooks rocannon

 ## Accessing

-Use http POST to http://playbookserver/inventory-file/playbook-file
+Use http POST to http://rocannon/inventory-file/playbook-file

 Where inventory-file and playbook-file may be relative to the playbook directory.